Oldham Council

 Oldham Metropolitan Borough Council, also known as Oldham Council, is the local authority of the Metropolitan Borough of Oldham in Greater Manchester, England.
 It is a metropolitan borough council and provides the majority of local government services in the borough.
 The council has been a member of the Greater Manchester Combined Authority since 2011.

-The council has been under no overall control since the 2024 election, being led by a Labour-led minority administration.
+The council has been under no overall control since the 2024 election.
+Between 2024 and 2026, the council was run by a Labour minority administration.
+After the 2026 election, the council has been unable to appoint a leader.
+A temporary power-sharing agreement was made in September, with four portfolios allocated to each of the four largest groups on the council.

 The council meets at Oldham Civic Centre and has its main offices in the Spindles Town Square shopping centre.

 History

 The town of Oldham had been governed by improvement commissioners from 1826.
 In 1849 the town was incorporated as a municipal borough, governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Oldham', generally known as the corporation, town council or borough council.
 When elected county councils were established in 1889, Oldham was considered large enough for its existing council to provide county-level services, and so it was made a county borough, independent from the new Lancashire County Council, whilst remaining part of the geographical county of Lancashire.